sourceboat/laravel-enumeration/README.md

 ## Validation

 ### Array Validation
-You may validate that an enum value passed to a controller is a valid value for a given enum by using the `EnumerationValue` rule, for easier handling there are helper methods for creating the rule: `Enumeraction::makeRule()`, `Enumeration::makeRuleWithWhitelist($whitelist)` and `Enumeration::makeRuleWithBlacklist($blacklist)`.
+You may validate that an enum value passed to a controller is a valid value for a given enum by using the `EnumerationValue` rule, for easier handling there are helper methods for creating the rule: `Enumeration::makeRule()`, `Enumeration::makeRuleWithWhitelist($whitelist)` and `Enumeration::makeRuleWithBlacklist($blacklist)`.

 ``` php
 public function store(Request $request)